nusrat463/RideShare/README.md

 # 🚗 RideShare Microservices Backend

-RideShare is a Spring Boot-based backend application split into two microservices: `User Service` and `Rider Service`.
+RideShare is a Spring Boot-based backend application follows a monorepo microservice architecture: `User Service` and `Rider Service`.
 It uses **RabbitMQ** for asynchronous communication between services and includes a simple CI/CD pipeline using **Docker**, **GitHub Actions**, and deployment to a free cloud platform.

 ---